-Your business is putting out a lot more sound than you realize.
-It’s not just about commercials.
+Your business is putting out a lot more sound than you realize, and it’s not just about commercials.

 What about your phone automation?